 Apple Bread Dough (DO THIS THE NIGHT BEFORE)

-- Cover the bowl with plastic wrap, and let it rest at room temperature for 8 hours or overnight.
-It'll become bubbly and rise quite a bit.
+- Cover the bowl with plastic wrap, and let it rest at room temperature for 8 hours, up to overnight.
+It will become bubbly and rise quite a bit.

-- Pour the apple pieces into the bowl with the bread dough and using your hand, knead the apple pieces into the dough.
-Some pieces will not incorporate and that's ok.
+- Pour the apple pieces into the bowl with the bread dough and use your hands to knead the apple pieces into the dough.
+Some pieces will not incorporate and that's okay.

-- Pour the apple dough into the 5qt French Oven that has been lightly greased.
+- Pour the apple dough into the 5-quart French Oven that has been lightly greased.

-- Place the lid on the French Oven and let the dough rise at room temperature for about 2 hours, until it's puffy.
-It should rise noticeably, but not as big as the first rise.
+- Place the lid on the French Oven and let the dough rise at room temperature for about 2 hours, or until it's puffy.
+It should rise noticeably, but not as much as the first rise.

 When You are Ready to Bake

-- Bake the bread for 40 to 45 minutes, then remove the lid and continue to bake for another 10 to 15 minutes, until the top is deeper brown in color.
+- Bake the bread for 40 to 45 minutes.
+Then remove the lid and continue to bake for another 10 to 15 minutes, or until the top is deeper brown in color.

-- Carefully remove the bread from the oven, turn it out onto a rack.
+- Carefully remove the bread from the oven.
+Turn it out onto a rack to cool.